v19msheikh/Sparkify-Project/README.md

   - README.md
   - LICENSE

-## Data Exploration & Preprocessing
+## Data Exploration & Preprocessing & Feature Generation

 You can find details for the following steps in sparkify.ipynb :

-## Feature Generation

-[ gender, songs, listened_singers_per_user, thumbs_Up, thumbs_Down]

 ## Postprocessing

+pyspark.ml
-pyspark.ml stringIndexer (creates indexes for categorical variables), VectorAssembler (merges numerical features into a vector) and pipeline is used.
+- stringIndexer (creates indexes for categorical variables),
+- VectorAssembler (merges numerical features into a vector) and pipeline is used.

-## Modelling and Metrics
+## Modelling

 Logistic Regression, Random Forest Classifier  are experimented.